 New York Communities for Change (NYCC) is a New York City-based labor and community organizing group.
 NYCC is a key agitation force behind the Service Employees International Union’s (SEIU) “Fight for $15” union organizing efforts, and has received over $7 million from SEIU and its local unions alone since 2012.
 NYCC is one of several successor organizations to the defunct ACORN multi-issue organizing network.
 The group is a member of the left-wing Strong Economy for All coalition.
+The organization signed a petition supporting the Green New Deal.

 Like other left-wing groups in New York City, NYCC has close ties to Mayor Bill de Blasio (D) and former City Council Speaker Melissa Mark-Viverito (D-Manhattan).
 The organization has shared a small Brooklyn office building with the left-wing Working Families Party (WFP), and NYCC Executive Director Jonathan Westin has served on WFP’s executive board.